vvwangvv/URGENT-MOS/README.md

 to produce a `data.jsonl` (and `data_pairs.jsonl` where applicable) per dataset.

-The two license-gated corpora (BC19, BVCC, URGENT 2024 SQA, URGENT 2025 SQA) require a manual download from Zenodo; the recommended baseline config does not use them.
+The two license-gated corpora (BC19, BVCC) require a manual approval after downloading;
+URGENT 2024 SQA, URGENT 2025 SQA are time-consuming to prepare.
+These four datasets are by default excluded from data prepartion.

 ### 2. Activate your environment